 Life insurance products are priced with the broker’s commission already built into the policy.
 You should be aware that there are significant differences in commission amounts between these different insurance products.
 Unlike many other professions, there is currently no requirement to disclose these fees to clients in the purchase of a life insurance policy.
 Allan Financial has offered a client rebate program since 2006 which re-allocates a portion of our fees back into the policy reserve account.
 This is specifically designed to bring better value to our clients through lower cost or increased benefits.

 How do I get started?

-The acquisition process of life insurance may be a bit more complicated/difficult than you might expect.
+The acquisition process of life insurance may be a bit more complicated/difficult than you’d expect.
 Typically, the first step in the process is a meeting to estimate your needs and define your budget.
-Initial application forms will then be necessary to initiate the medical and financial qualification process.
+Application forms will then be necessary to initiate the medical and financial qualification process.
 After you qualify, the insurance company sets in motion the approval of your policy.
 Once a policy is approved, a final meeting will be required for you to accept the final policy contract.

 What happens after?

-Regular reviews and monitoring of your policy performance takes place to ensure that it continues to meet your needs.
+We conduct regular reviews and monitoring of your policy performance to ensure that it continues to meet your needs.
 We also evaluate new products and pricing options as they become available, to ensure that the policy you own is still the best option for you.